 When you lose your case at or before trial, it is not always “game over.”
 You can likely appeal to get a different outcome.
-Our appeal attorneys in Michigan will take the time to thoroughly analyze your case to see if the judge made any mistakes.
+Our appeal attorneys in Michigan will take the time to thoroughly analyze your case to see if the judge made any mistakes that should be corrected.

 If you won your case at or before trial, we will help you keep that victory if someone else tries to appeal.
 However, YOU DO NOT HAVE LONG TO APPEAL!
 Time is of the essence.
 Usually, you only have three weeks to file your appeal.